Caspersan/SpecMate/README.md

 ## 🚨 Important: Before You Start

-**This project requires a backend proxy server for production use.** The application includes:
+**This project uses a backend proxy to keep your API key secure.** The application includes:
-- ✅ Frontend React application
+- ✅ Frontend React application (TypeScript + Vite)
-- ✅ Backend Express server (for development/production)
-- ✅ Vercel serverless functions (for production deployment)
+- ✅ Vercel serverless functions (production - recommended)
+- ✅ Express server option (local development/self-hosted)
-- ✅ Usage logging system
+- ✅ Usage analytics logging system
 - ✅ Contact form with backend logging

-**You must set up both frontend and backend components for the application to work properly.**
+**For production deployment on Vercel**: Everything is configured and ready to deploy.
+Just set your `ANTHROPIC_API_KEY` environment variable in Vercel dashboard and deploy!

+**For local development**: Use the Vite dev server (API key in `.env` file) or run both frontend + backend server for full functionality.

 ## Setup Instructions